lifwanian/how-to-build-an-ios-messaging-app/en/implement_1-on-1_messaging.md

     //...
 ```

 We always consider the network problem.
 The command to notify typing end can be lost, so you need to implement a timer for dealing with it.
+The timer will remove the indicator after 10 seconds.

 ```objectivec
 - (void)startTimer